KioNguyen/vehicle-management/frontend/README.md

 3. Integrate the endpoint you created on the backend to retrieve all the vehicles and display them in the format you have chosen

+4. Your UI should allow for filtering based on the filters you have setup on the backend